salesforce/omakase/readme.md

 A `Broadcaster` is something that handles broadcasts of various AST objects.
 You can think of this as the _observer_ pattern, or the _event listener_ pattern, where the AST object itself is the event, the plugins are the listeners, and the broadcasters are responsible for receiving the AST objects from the parsers and delivering it to all registered subscriptions.

 However, broadcasters do no necessarily deliver the AST objects right away.
-The `Broadcaster` interface utilizes the _decorator_ pattern (think `Reader`, `BufferedReader`, etc...).
-That is, broadcasters can be wrapped inside of each other, relaying broadcasters to their inner broadcasters.
-For example, a `QueingBroadcaster` may be wrapped around an `EmittingBroadcaster`.
-The `QueingBroadcaster` may hold on to all of its broadcasts until a certain condition has been verified.
-At the bottom of the chain is almost always the `EmittingBroadcaster`, which is the one responsible for using an `Emitter` to actually invoke the subscription methods.
+The `Broadcaster` interface utilizes a _chain_ pattern.
+That is, broadcasters can be wrapped inside of each other, relaying broadcasters to the next broadcaster down the chain.
+Near the bottom of the chain is usually the `EmittingBroadcaster`, which is the one responsible for using an `Emitter` to actually invoke the subscription methods.

 ### Writers
 **Key Classes** `Writable` `StyleWriter` `StyleAppendable`